taiwotman/Smart-Traffic/README.md

 - Make Jinja template to display parameters on index.page

-- On Index page, display image with URL while adding dropdown selections with regions
+- On Index page, display traffic images with URL and add dropdown selections with regions

 - Clean template